ibm-cloud-docs/messages-for-rabbitmq/learn-high-availability.md

 ### Mirrored Queues

-In the default configuration uses [mirrored queues](https://www.rabbitmq.com/ha.html#what-is-mirroring), each queue has a master located on one member of the cluster and mirrors of the queues exist on the other members of the cluster.
-Messages published to the queue first go to the master and are then replicated to the mirrors.
-Something happens to the master node, the oldest synchronized mirror is promoted to master.
+In the default configuration uses [mirrored queues](https://www.rabbitmq.com/ha.html#what-is-mirroring), each queue has a primary located on one member of the cluster and mirrors of the queues exist on the other members of the cluster.
+Messages published to the queue first go to the primary and are then replicated to the mirrors.
+Something happens to the primary node, the oldest synchronized mirror is promoted to primary.

 ### Quorum Queues

 Starting in RabbitMQ 3.8, high-availability can be managed with [quorum queues](https://www.rabbitmq.com/quorum-queues.html).
 Using quorum queues can significantly improve high-availability of a deployment, specifically in cases where queues exist long-term and their durability is more important than other features.
-Quorum queues manage high-availability by maintaining a quorum using the Raft Consensus Algorithm, and the current master and a majority of the replicas agree on the contents of the queue.
-If something happens to the master node, the replicas elect the next master.
+Quorum queues manage high-availability by maintaining a quorum using the Raft Consensus Algorithm, and the current primary and a majority of the replicas agree on the contents of the queue.
+If something happens to the primary node, the replicas elect the next primary.

 The RabbitMQ documentation covers the [use-cases](https://www.rabbitmq.com/quorum-queues.html#use-cases), as well as how to [implement quorum queues in your cluster](https://www.rabbitmq.com/quorum-queues.html#usage).